mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 If your community decides to translate any of these products or feature names, translate it once and translate it in this file.
 Be sure to have a consensus among active contributors what the translation should be before updating this file.
 This practice will ensure term use consistency across all pages.

-Please refer to the guidelines for brands and trademark when reviewing and updating this file.
+Please refer to the [guidelines for brands and trademarks](https://mozilla-l10n.github.io/styleguides/mozilla_general/index.html#brands-copyright-and-trademark) when reviewing and updating this file.

 ### Reviewing and updating migrated files

-The dashboard contains fewer files than before.
+The project dashboard contains fewer files than before.
 This list will grow over time as the mozilla.org team continues migrating from .lang to Fluent.
 Keep track of what is reviewed and what is pending for a review.
 Here are a few things to check:

 * On the project dashboard, if there is orange color in the status progress bar, click on the file.
-Check the strings with the orange color indicator first.
-If the localized string is absent of a variable, chances are, the product or brand name is translated, transliterated or declensed.
+Use the `Search in All`filter to isolate the strings with warnings .
+If the localized string is missing a term reference, chances are, the product or brand name is translated, transliterated or declensed.
 Insert the variable to replace the translated/transliterated/declensed term.
-* Do not translate words in a variable.
+* Do not translate words in placeables, like term references.
 * If there is enough bandwidth within a team, work in pairs, one updates the string as a suggestion, another reviews and approves it.
 * Review your changes on production, especially those with brand and product names.

 ### Reporting technical issues

 Report issues that can’t be resolved in Pontoon by:

-* Filing a bug in Bugzilla and filing it under your locale.
+* Filing a bug in [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Mozilla%20Localizations) and selecting your locale.
-* Adding the l10n-driver in charge for NI.
+* Adding the l10n PM in charge for NI.
+The l10n PM information appears at the top left corner on the [project page](https://pontoon.mozilla.org/projects/mozillaorg/).
 * Including the file name plus a screenshot and/or URL.

 ## Testing dynamic pages